-...as you present yourself for baptism, you are entrusted with gifts and responsibilities: to live among God's faithful people, sharing the word of God and nurturing your own faith and prayer, so that you may learn to trust God, to proclaim Christ's love through word and deed, to care for others in this world, and to work for justice and peace for all people.
+...as you present your child for baptism, you are entrusted with gifts and responsibilities: to live with him/her among God's faithful people, sharing with him/her to the word of God and nurturing him/her in faith and prayer, so that s/he may learn to trust God, to proclaim Christ's love through word and deed, to care for others in this world, and to work for justice and peace for all people.

-Do you desire to live out your Christian faith, in the instruction and understanding of the love and will of God as understood through Scriptures and the traditions of our faith??
+Do you promise to help your child grow in the Christian faith and life, in the instruction and understanding of the love and will of God as understood through Scriptures and the traditions of our faith??
 (I do)